LennaHammer/LennaHammer.github.io/_posts/2024-01-25-Coq-Cheatsheet.md

+In mathematical proof, we often follow some patterns like proof by case, proof by contrapositive, proof by contradiction, and proof by induction. which can all be easily achieved in these prover systems.

+## Conclusion

+Traditionally, a programming language is used to perform computations, and with the power of the type system, we can also write proofs using a programming language.
+Rather than provide an elaborate tutorial on how to write a proof assistant, this article will focus on discussing some techniques and suggestions for converting a proof into a formal form written in programming languages.
+The details can always be looked up in the manual and tutorial if necessary.

 {::comment}

-In mathematical proof, we often use some patterns like proof by case, proof by contradiction, and proof by induction.
-These can be easily implemented in any of these prover systems.
 {:/comment}
 {: style="text-align: justify" }